Updated November 2018

 A number of hostels also arrange tours to the glacier, so ask where you're staying to see if it's a good deal.
 In high season, hitch-hiking may be a good idea as there will be lots of local tourists driving to and from the site from El Calafate.

-Foreign visitors pay substantially more than locals, with entrance to Parque Nacional Los Glaciares, which includes Perito Moreno, costing $260 per person.
+Foreign visitors pay substantially more than locals, with entrance to Parque Nacional Los Glaciares, which includes Perito Moreno, costing $60 per person (updated November 2018).
 This is paid once your bus arrives at the entrance and is separate to any tour or transport costs, so remember to bring enough cash.